-Cessationism teaches that the miracles recorded in the gospels and Acts have ceased in the Church today.
-Since the Church now has Holy Scripture, followers of Jesus Christ live according to the Word of God and no longer depend on or need miracles.
+Cessationism teaches that the miracles recorded in the gospels and Acts have ceased in the Church today. it teaches that the supernatural gifts of the Holy Spirit—like the gift of healing—have ceased.
+Moreover, since the Church now has the written Word of God, followers of Jesus Christ live according to Holy Scripture and no longer depend on or need miracles.

 In the gospels people came to hear Jesus preach and teach primarily because of the astonishing miracles he performed proving that He was the promised Messiah.
 Many accepted His message and believed that He was sent by the Father after witnessing the unprecedented miraculous works He did at His Father’s command.

 Is it possible that this still holds true today in Third World missions to those who never heard?
 The answer is a resounding “yes”.
 People who never heard the gospel will pay close attention to it after they have witnessed miraculous works taking place in the name of our Messiah Jesus—miracles that their beliefs and gods have clearly failed to do.

 This is what we are now witnessing through our trained harvest workers in predominantly Hindu India, soon to become the world’s most populous nation.